Legal services in the United Kingdom: England and Wales

 The Legal Services Board provides cross-sector oversight regulation of the legal services sector in England and Wales, overseeing the eight separate bodies named as approved regulators in the Legal Services Act 2007.
 The Legal Services Board was established by the Legal Services Act 2007 and became fully active on 1 January 2010.

 The Solicitors Regulation Authority (SRA) is the main regulatory body for solicitors in England and Wales.
 Its purpose is "to set, promote and secure in the public interest standards of behaviour and professional performance necessary to ensure that clients receive a good service and that the rule of law is upheld".

-The Bar Standards Board regulates admission to the Bar for barristers in England and Wales, responds to complaints from the public regarding behavior and adequacy of representation by members of the Bar, and conducts disciplinary proceedings.
+The Bar Standards Board regulates admission to the Bar for barristers in England and Wales, responds to complaints from the public regarding behaviour and adequacy of representation by members of the Bar, and conducts disciplinary proceedings.
 The most serious of these are conducted at public hearings.